 A Table A6.2 contains the list of parts, that when combined with the new parts needed for each rebuild (Table A2.1), make up the complete engine.
 The parts in Table A6.2 do not need to be replaced at each rebuild and may be reused.
 The inspection and replacement of these parts is at the discretion of the test laboratory.

-TEI
+A6.3TEI

 12718 Cimarron Path